Some housecleaning and home preventative maintenance tasks only need to be done once or twice a year.

 Check light strands for duds and replace with fresh bulbs.

 Prepare the guest room for your holiday visitors.
-Make sure you create an inviting, welcoming haven with everything your guests might need to enjoy the holidays, especially in the guest bathroom.
+Make sure you create an inviting, welcoming haven with everything your guests might need to enjoy the holidays.

 To simplify your holiday gift-wrapping, set up your own present-prep center like the pros do - with everything needed in a single, well-organized area.

 Stock brightly colored wrapping paper, ribbon for curling, bows, tape, scissors, tiny ornaments – anything that will add sparkle and personality to your family's holiday gifts this year.

 Get creative here.
 You'll be delighted with the results and usually spend less in the process.